 There is plenty of FREE PARKING available in Dumfries Academy car park opposite Moat Brae during WEEKENDS AND SCHOOL HOLIDAYS

 Tickets can be purchased online, on the day at our Admissions desk or in advance by phoning 01387 255549.

 Time magazine ‘Top 50 Coolest Places in the World for Kids’

-Our new Chef Ryan has conjured up a brand new menu of brunches, Cafe Classics and his speciality, Cornish scones.
+Our Chef Ryan has conjured up a delicious menu of lunch classics and his speciality, Cornish scones.